 She actually makes a rather odd first appearance.
 She happens to be a bridesmaid at a wedding in St. Patrick’s Cathedral.
 Gunmen hold the wedding attendant’s hostage after robbing them of their money and jewelry.
 While the Young Avengers fly into the cathedral’s window while attempting a rescue, the place accidentally catches on fire.
 Kate Bishop tries to remedy the situation by picking up a throwing star and reaching for a gun dropped by one of the criminals.
 She just ends up getting held at gunpoint but manages to escape by stabbing her victim with the throwing star she had palmed.
 So yeah, Kate Bishop’s first appearance doesn’t have her as a super hero per se, but she definitely shows that she takes no shenanigans from anybody.

 But the funniest thing of all about Kate Bishop’s first appearance is also the saddest.
 Apparently artist and penciller Jim Cheung, who created some beautiful layouts in this comic, seems to have been unable to draw tiny faces well.
 Or in the case of Kate, there’s no face at all.
 Yes I am saying the very first panel and the very first picture of Kate is literally void of expression as her face is nonexistent.
 Life is funny like that and is worth a little chuckle.
-If you are able to get a copy you would be wise to add it to your collection.
+If you are able to get a copy (Affiliate Link) you would be wise to add it to your collection.